oliver-zrz-cyber/rz/content/authors/admin/_index.md

 ---
-Runze Zhang (张润泽) is a fisrt-year Phd's student at College of Computer Science, Nankai University (Tianjin, China).
+Runze Zhang (张润泽) is a first-year Ph.D. student at Nankai University, advised by Prof. Bo Ren.
+His research interests focus on building interactive and realistic virtual worlds.